Transformation front kinetics in deformable ferromagnets: Theory

 An interface that sweeps through the material points of the body is considered.
 Domain $\varOmega$ cuts out a part of the interface that is denoted as $\varSigma = \varSigma\left(t\right)$ in the reference configuration and maps onto $\sigma = \sigma\left(t\right)$ in the current configuration.
 This surface splits domain $\varOmega$ into $\varOmega_+$ and $\varOmega_-$, the external boundaries of which are denoted as $\varGamma_+ = \partial\varOmega_+$ and $\varGamma_- = \partial\varOmega_-$, respectively; the intersection of these boundaries is the considered interface surface: $\varGamma_+ \cap \varGamma_- = \varSigma$.
 External normals to $\varGamma_+$ and $\varGamma_-$ are denoted as $\vectorn{N}_+$ and $\vectorn{N}_-$, respectively; external normal to $\varGamma$ is denoted as $\vectorn{N}_\varGamma$.
 At the interface, the normal is denoted as

-The balance laws that will be considered further will have boundary terms with the same structure of a tensor/vector field multiplied by the normal.
-As usual, these boundary terms will be transformed into the bulk terms using the Gauss theorem.
+The balance laws below have boundary terms with a tensor/vector field multiplied by the normal.
+As usual, these boundary terms are transformed into the bulk terms using the Gauss theorem.
 It should be emphasised that the theorem requires the tensor/vector fields to be continuously differentiable.
-For the considered continua, this is true within domains $\varOmega_+$ and $\varOmega_-$, but these tensor/vector fields can be discontinuous across the interface.
+For the considered continua, this is true within domains $\varOmega_+$ and $\varOmega_-$ only --- these tensor/vector fields can be discontinuous across the interface.
 Therefore, the standard transformation employing the Gauss theorem within separate phases can be performed:

 where $\tensor{A}$ is some second-order tensor that is discontinuous across $\varSigma$.
 Restrictions of $\tensor{A}$ to domains $\varOmega_+$ and $\varOmega_-$ are denoted as $\tensor{A}_+$ and $\tensor{A}_-$, respectively.
 The double square brackets and the angular brackets denote the jump and the average of the quantity, respectively: $\left\llbracket\tensor{A}\right\rrbracket = \tensor{A}_+ - \tensor{A}_-$ and $\left\langle\tensor{A}\right\rangle = \tfrac{1}{2}\left(\tensor{A}_+ + \tensor{A}_-\right)$.